Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

 \subsection{Petri net slicing algorithm 1: maximal contributing slice}

 Algorithm~\ref{alg:Slicing-PN} describes our method to extract a dynamic slice from a Petri net.
 Intuitively speaking, Algorithm~\ref{alg:Slicing-PN} constructs the slice of a Petri net $\cN=(P,T,F)$ for a set of places $Q\subseteq P$ as follows.
 The key idea is to capture all possible token flows relevant for places in $Q$.
 For this purpose, \begin{itemize} \item we first compute the possible paths that lead to the slicing criterion, producing a backward slice; \item then from the backward slice, we compute the paths that may be followed by the tokens of the initial marking (those tokens that remain in the backward slice). \end{itemize} This can be done by taking into account that (i) the marking of a place $p$ depends on its input and output transitions, (ii) a transition may only be fired if it is enabled, and (iii) the enabling of a transition depends on the marking of its input places.
-The algorithm is divided into three steps: \begin{itemize} \item The first step is a backward slicing method (which is similar to the \emph{basic slicing algorithm} of \cite{Rak07}) that obtains a slice $\cN_b = (P_b,T_b,F_b)$ defined as the subnet of $\cN$ that includes all input places of all transitions connected to any place $p$ in $P$, starting with $Q \subseteq P$. \begin{itemize} \item The core of this method is the auxiliary function $\bslice_\cN$, which is initially called with the set of places $Q$ of the slicing criterion together with an empty set of places. \item For a particular non-empty set of places $W$ and a particular place $p \in W$, function $\bslice_\cN$ returns the transitions $T$ in ${}^\bullet p$ and the input places of these transitions ${}^\bullet T$.
-Then, function $\bslice_\cN$ moves backwards adding the place $p$ to the set $W_{done}$ and removing from $W$ the updated set $W_{done}$ until the set $W$ becomes empty. \end{itemize} \item The second step is a forward slicing method that obtains a slice $\cN_f = (P_f,T_f,F_f)$ defined as the subnet of $\cN_b$ that includes all places and transitions reachable from all transitions in $T_b$ initially enabled in $M_0$ as well as those places $p \in P_b$ such that $M_0(p)>0$. \begin{itemize} \item We define an auxiliary function $\fslice_\cN$, which is initially called with the places in $P_b$ that are marked at $M_0$, an empty set of transitions and the transitions in $T_b$ enabled in $M_0$. \item For a particular set of places $W$, a particular set of transitions $R$ and a particular non-empty set of transitions $V$, function $\fslice_\cN$ moves forwards adding the places in $V^\bullet$ to $W$, adding the transitions in $V$ to $R$ and replacing the set of transitions $V$ by a new set $V'$ in which the transitions are included that are not in $R \cup V$ and whose input places are in $W \cup V^\bullet$. \item Finally, when $V$ is empty, function $\fslice_\cN$ returns the accumulated set of places and transitions $W \cup R$. \end{itemize} \item The final dynamic slice is the forward slice computed. \end{itemize}
+The algorithm is divided into three steps: \begin{itemize} \item The first step is a backward slicing method (which is similar to the \emph{basic slicing algorithm} of \cite{Rak07}) that obtains a slice $\cN_b = (P_b,T_b,F_b)$ defined as the subnet of $\cN$ that includes all input places of all transitions transitively connected to any place $p$ in $P$, starting with $Q \subseteq P$. \begin{itemize} \item The core of this method is the auxiliary function $\bslice_\cN$, which is initially called with the set of places $Q$ of the slicing criterion together with an empty set of places. \item For a particular non-empty set of places $W$ and a particular place $p \in W$, function $\bslice_\cN$ returns the transitions $T$ in ${}^\bullet p$ and the input places of these transitions ${}^\bullet T$.
+Then, function $\bslice_\cN$ moves backwards (i) adding the place $p$ to the set $W_{done}$, (ii) adding ${}^\bullet T$ to $W$ and (iii) removing from $W$ the updated set $W_{done}$, until the set $W$ becomes empty. \end{itemize} \item The second step is a forward slicing method that obtains a slice $\cN_f = (P_f,T_f,F_f)$ defined as the subnet of $\cN_b$ that includes all places and transitions reachable from all transitions in $T_b$ initially enabled in $M_0$ as well as those places $p \in P_b$ such that $M_0(p)>0$. \begin{itemize} \item We define an auxiliary function $\fslice_\cN$, which is initially called with the places in $P_b$ that are marked at $M_0$, an empty set of transitions and the transitions in $T_b$ enabled in $M_0$. \item For a particular set of places $W$, a particular set of transitions $R$ and a particular non-empty set of transitions $V$, function $\fslice_\cN$ moves forwards adding the places in $V^\bullet$ to $W$, adding the transitions in $V$ to $R$ and replacing the set of transitions $V$ by a new set $V'$ in which the transitions are included that are not in $R \cup V$ and whose input places are in $W \cup V^\bullet$. \item Finally, when $V$ is empty, function $\fslice_\cN$ returns the accumulated set of places and transitions $W \cup R$. \end{itemize} \item The final dynamic slice is composed of all places and transitions in the computed forward slice for which there exists a path to some place in the slicing criterion. \end{itemize}